Only spoilers from Season Two are marked. Proceed with caution.

 - But also subverted, in that Will seems to have sometimes been bizarrely impulsive and reckless about things he should have been paranoid about.
 Joe lampshades this, pointing out it was hardly professional of him to make himself vulnerable to identity theft from an amateur like Joe in the first place, and considering it comically obvious his girlfriend in Manila is a tawdry scammer.
 Then again, the man is bipolar.

 - Stockholm Syndrome: He genuinely likes Joe as the episodes go on, not informing the cops even though he had every opportunity to do so.
 He even sends Joe postcards from Manila and gives him advice after he's been set free.

 - Weirdness Coupon: He's the only person to survive Joe's cage as of yet, at least partly because he's so quirky and calm about it on top of his clear mental illness.

 - You Are Better Than You Think You Are: Says as much to Joe on a few occasions, expressing the belief that he is a mostly good person.

 A stand-up comedian that Delilah has a vendetta against.

 - Adam Westing: Hendy is an exaggerated version of Chris D'Elia's real life persona as a scruffy, irreverent Deadpan Snarker-style comedian with a narrow but intense cult following among "comedy geeks".
-Although unlike Henderson, the real Chris D'Elia isn't a child molester.
+Harsher in Hindsight after the accusations that he's preyed on underage girls in real life.

 - Asshole Victim: His death was an accident, but considering he was about to drug a 15-year-old so he could rape her, it's kind of hard to find any tragedy in it.